 Question Solved by Saba Islam

 The examiner has divided this question into two parts.
-In the first part of the question, he has asked you to critically analyze the reasons behind the delay in the construction of dams in Pakistan.
+In the first part of the question, he has asked you to critically analyze the reasons behind the delay in constructing dams in Pakistan.
 Secondly, he has demanded some recommendations to fathom this problem.

 Numerous political, social, environmental, and economic factors retard the building of water reservoirs in Pakistan.
 As a result, the energy crisis has jolted the socio-economic fragment of the country.
-However, pragmatic steps, such as attaining political consensus, eliminating financial and technical constraints, addressing social concerns, and communicating the provincial issues, can fix the issue.
+However, pragmatic steps can fix the issue, such as attaining political consensus, eliminating financial and technical constraints, addressing social concerns, and communicating the provincial issues.

 2- Key Causes of Delaying in the Construction of Dams in Pakistan